gorbruno/dopseq/README.md

 cd dopseq
 ```

-Create environment for the pipeline - we suggest using mamba instead of default conda to speed up dependencies resolution
+Create environment for the pipeline - we suggest using mamba instead of conda to speed up dependencies resolution
 ```
 mamba env create -f env.yaml
 ```